Cyp9715/DeleteNewline/README.md

 ## 🤖 AI control via MCP

 Specifying complex regular expressions is incredibly tricky - and asking an AI to write one, then copy-pasting it back, is an exhausting cycle.
 To address this pain point, Delete Newline ships with a built-in **[Model Context Protocol](https://modelcontextprotocol.io/) server**.
-Connect any MCP-aware AI assistant (Claude Code, GPT Codex, local agents, …) and let it manage your settings profiles through conversation:
+Connect any MCP-aware AI assistant (Claude Code, GPT Codex, Hermes Agent, local agents, …) and let it manage your settings profiles through conversation:

 > "There's an MCP server on 127.0.0.1:39333/mcp (streamable HTTP).
 Probe it, then make a hotkey that strips Markdown bold/italic and bind it to Ctrl+Shift+M."